 People over 60

-What magnesium to buy?
+What magnesium should I buy?

-These are the types of magnesium supplements that we can find.
+These are the types of magnesium supplements that we can find:

 Panic attacks have the risk of being a gateway to the use of dangerous drugs.
 Doctors do not really know the source or cause of panic attacks and end up treating them with anxiety medications like Xanax or Ativan.
 If these medicines do not work, Prozac or other antidepressants serotonin reuptake inhibitors (SSRIs), as well as antipsychotics, are usually prescribed.